polkadot-fellows/RFCs/text/XXXX-minimal-relay.md

-Migrating the staking subsystem will likely be the most complex technical undertaking, as the staking system cannot stop (the system MUST always have a validator set) nor run in parallel (the system MUST have _one_ validator set) and the system itself is made up of subsystems in the runtime and the node.
+Migrating the staking subsystem will likely be the most complex technical undertaking, as the staking system cannot stop (the system MUST always have a validator set) nor run in parallel (the system MUST have _one_ validator set) and the subsystem itself is made up of subsystems in the runtime and the node.
 For example, if offences are reported to the Staking parachain, validator nodes will need to submit their reports there.

 Handling balances also introduces complications.
 The same balance can be used for staking and governance.
 Ideally, all balances stay on Asset Hub, and only report "credits" to system chains like Staking and Governance.
 However, staking mutates balances by issuing new DOT on era changes and for rewards.
+Allowing DOT directly on the Staking parachain would simplify staking changes.

 There is more discussion about staking in a parachain in [Moving Staking off the Relay Chain](https://github.com/paritytech/polkadot-sdk/issues/491).